 Watch out for phishing scams.

-Phishing is when a cyber criminal attempts to trick you with a fake email or text that claims to be legitimate, in order to gain access to your login credentials.
-If you notice a suspicious email or text that falsely claims to come from Ring, please report it to our security team at firstname.lastname@example.org
+Phishing is when a bad actor attempts to trick you with a fake email or text that claims to be legitimate, in order to gain access to your login credentials.

 Use a password manager.

-Password managers help you remember different passwords for multiple accounts.
-This helps you keep track of all your unique passwords.
-Password managers are available either as standalone apps, or as extensions to popular browsers like Safari or Chrome.
+Password managers are available as standalone apps, and are also available as extensions to popular browsers like Safari or Chrome.

 Ring Privacy FAQ